dustinbroussard/trivia-sass-attack/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## How to Play Online (with Annette)

+- Same seed + same settings = same run.
+Share a seed and configuration so both see (nearly) identical questions.
+- Suggested flow: one person hosts a call, announces the seed; both click “New Question,” answer locally, then compare reactions and scores.
+- You can also pre-generate “packs” of questions for offline nights, export to JSON, and import later to play without network calls.
+- Safety toggles let you keep humor PG-13: default snark on, no politics, light innuendo optional, and always kind (no punching down).